OleksiiHolyk/Waterbotrainer/README.md

 # waterbotrainer
-Water Bot Trainer is a bot for facebook messenger.
+Water Bot Trainer is a bot for facebook messenger.<br>
-Based on messenger4j version-1.0.0-M2
+Based on messenger4j [1.0.0-M2]